πŸ‡ΊπŸ‡Έ FREE USA SHIPPING TODAY when you spend $10+ (no code req'd)!

 Description

-• Grows well in raised beds
+• Grows well in containers and tight spaces

 • Choose options